GraphDefined/SharpMapillary/README.md

 * Resize the images
 * Upload to Mapillary (not yet!)
 * Create a proper GeoJSON/KML representation of the data set (not yet!)
-* Use a little embedded HTTP server to verify and fine tune the data set
+* Use a little embedded HTTP server to verify and fine tune the data set (not yet!)

 #### Usage